Greek Parliament To Vote On Name Change Deal With Macedonia

 Police fired tear gas and stun grenades after some in the crowd hurled rocks and other objects in their direction.

 Police later said they arrested 10 people and detained another 133 on suspicion of committing or planning acts of violence.
-A new protest has been called outside parliament on January 25.
+A new protest has been called outside parliament for January 25.

 Under the agreement, Macedonia will change its name to the Republic of North Macedonia.
 The deal could unblock Macedonia's bids to join NATO and the European Union, long blocked by Greece.